typpo/blog/source/_posts/2013-08-27-how-my-ridiculous-side-project-got-acquired.markdown

 ## Lesson 1: Bug people

-I contacted many people who could help materially (expertise, advice, publicity) or by critiquing my project.
+I contacted many people who could help materially or by critiquing my project.

 The key is being patient and not coming off as desperate.
 Follow up every two weeks if you've had near-term contact, one month if you haven't.

 ### Who to contact

-Write as many people as you can.
+Email as many people as you can who can provide expertise, advice, or publicity.
 For me, this included:

   * my contact at Planetary Resources.
   * contacts at many other space companies or organizations.